 Saddling Wright with another female tagalong hardly seems like a fresh recipe at first, but the union is very suitable for embellishing those wider themes I mentioned earlier.
 That’s because Rayfa is the chief practitioner of the Divination Séance, which takes the form of a brand new gameplay mechanic where players witness the final seconds before a crucial murder victim died.

 The way this plays out is similar to the Mood Matrix introduced in Dual Destinies, only with higher production value and some added clunkiness.
 Looking through the eyes of a victim as their shadowy killer strikes (and the “lights” go out) is quite the spectacle, and it’s all prefaced by a gratuitous yet no less beautiful video of Rayfa dancing around a “Pool of Souls” to call upon the departed spirits.
-It’s another good representation of how well everything is presented, even as the gameplay struggles to follow suit.

 The Séance is a wonderful idea that is a bit vague in its execution.
 If you happen to miss the contradiction in the scene, it can lead you to rewatching video footage until you spot the correct trigger point you’re expected to click on.
 It’s not entirely unlike that dire musical episode in Apollo Justice, and it’s not helped by the reappearance of penalties — an entirely stupid bit of backwards design that is especially dumb seeing as how the unspecific trigger points can lead players into making accidental mistakes.